 http://ssrn.com/author=272987).
 His specialisms include interdisciplinary educational design, and the use of technology-enhanced learning at all levels of legal education.
 He was appointed a Principal Fellow of the Higher Education Academy (2015), HEA National Teaching Fellow (2011), and a Fellow of the RSA (2009).

 Paul is married to Nicola, and they live in Glasgow and Orkney.
 Nicola recently completed her doctoral thesis in the disciplines of literature and theology, on the work of Jane Gardam.
 They have two sons, Euan and Magnus, who both graduated in 2013 from Edinburgh University (MSc, Landscape Architecture) and Clare College Cambridge (BA, Politics), respectively.
 Euan was a Landscape Architect with a Glasgow firm, now in teacher-training, and Magnus is an International Development Officer with the Scottish Government in Edinburgh.

-Cycling, largely commuting — on a roadbike (Mercian), recumbent trike (Windcheetah, now sold on, alas), folders (Birdy [stolen], Brompton [customized to death], Dahon [still alive]).
-Music, listening mostly to Early (Renaisance, Baroque) & Traditional; playing mandolin, guitar, mandola (Traditional, and largely played in Orkney).
+Cycling, largely commuting — on a roadbike (Mercian), recumbent trike (Windcheetah, now sold on, alas), folders in Glasgow (Birdy [stolen], Brompton [customized to death], Dahon [still alive]) and in Canberra, a Trek Soho Deluxe.
+Music, listening mostly to Early (Renaisance, Baroque) & Traditional; playing mandolin, guitar, mandola (traditional, and now largely only played at the sessions in Beltane, Papay).
 Mountaineering, mainly Scottish summer + winter & Alpine summer.